Ensembl/ensembl-hive/docs/creating_pipelines/dataflow_syntax.rst

 * Branch tags are branch numbers (integers, the same as you would use in a Runnable when calling ``dataflow_output_id``) that may be grouped into semaphores by adding an arrow and a letter code that identifies the group.
-* Essentially, targets are most of the time (local) analysis names, but can also be remote analysis names, or accumulator URLs (local or remote).
+* Essentially, targets are most of the time (local) Analysis names, but can also be remote Analysis names, or accumulator URLs (local or remote).
 * Dataflows to these targets can be further controlled in two manners:

   * They can be made conditional using a ``WHEN`` group and a condition.
 A